timgatzky/readerpaginations/README.md

     Number of links
     Pagination-Template/Layout-Template

-In Contao Version 2.9 the delivered template files must be copied to the /templates Folder manually.
+In Contao Version 2.9 the deliverd Module-Template files must be copied to the /templates Folder manually.